apache/flink/docs/apis/streaming_guide.md

 Flink supports two types of operator states: partitioned and non-partitioned states.

 In case of non-partitioned operator state, an operator state is maintained for each parallel instance of a given operator.
-When `OperatorState.getState()` is called, a separate state is returned in each parallel instance.
-In practice this means if we keep a counter for the received inputs in a mapper, `getState()` will return number of inputs processed by each parallel mapper.
+When `OperatorState.value()` is called, a separate state is returned in each parallel instance.
+In practice this means if we keep a counter for the received inputs in a mapper, `value()` will return number of inputs processed by each parallel mapper.

 In case of of partitioned operator state a separate state is maintained for each received key.
 This can be used for instance to count received inputs by different keys, or store and update summary statistics of different sub-streams.